-During the eight months from March 1, 2010 through the date of this report, the Company submitted permit applications to the Bureau of Land Management and the Nevada Department of Environmental Protection.
-These permits if granted, will allow the Company to proceed with the Cove, Helen underground program.
+During the seven months from June 23, 2010, the date of the Company's last annual MD&A, through to the date of this report, the Company submitted permit applications to the Bureau of Land Management and the Nevada Department of Environmental Protection.
+These permits, if granted, will allow the Company to proceed with the Cove, Helen Zone underground program.